rdtiu/microsoft-assignment/README.md

 power_usr,XXXXXXXX,XXXXXXXX
 ```

-and import it using the following commnad
+and import it using the following command
 ```bash
 aws configure --profile power_usr import --csv file://<path_to_credentials_downloaded.csv>
 ```